versioned/versioned-doc/README.md

 ## Content Delivery to Clients

-Content delivery to clients is done with the REST API via a CDN (Content Delivery Network) and makes use of an API key.
-Versioned doesn't come with a built-in CDN and you need to sign up for a service like [Fastly](https://www.fastly.com), [Cloudflare](https://www.cloudflare.com), [CloudFront](https://aws.amazon.com/cloudfront) and use it as a layer between your clients and the Versioned REST API to achieve performance and scalability.
-Setting up such a CDN is straightforward and relatively cheap (i.e. [Fastly](https://elements.heroku.com/addons/fastly) offers</a> 10 million requests per month at 25 USD/month).
+Content delivery to clients is done with the REST API via a CDN (Content Delivery Network) and authentication is handled with an API key.
+Versioned doesn't come with a built-in CDN and you need to sign up for a service like [Fastly](https://www.fastly.com), [Cloudflare](https://www.cloudflare.com), or [CloudFront](https://aws.amazon.com/cloudfront) and use it as a layer between your clients and the Versioned REST API to achieve performance and scalability.
+Setting up such a CDN should be straightforward and relatively cheap (i.e. [Fastly](https://elements.heroku.com/addons/fastly) offers</a> 10 million requests per month at 25 USD/month).
 If you are not using a CDN you can expect the Versioned REST API to be rate limited at around 5 requests per second.

-In the [Admin UI](http://app.versioned.io) you will find links to detailed API documentation and example API calls that illustrate how you fetch published data from your clients.
+In the [Admin UI](http://app.versioned.io) you will find links to detailed API documentation and example API calls that illustrate how you fetch published data for your clients.
 Here is an example API call (with [httpie](https://httpie.org)) that lists published blog posts:

 ```bash
 export BASE_URL=https://api.versioned.io/v1